 Silver Strand State Beach is located on the strip of sand that separates San Diego Bay from the Pacific Ocean.
 Silver Strand is San Diego’s most popular place for beach camping.
 Silver Strand gives you the feeling of a remote location while being only a few miles away from the city.

 Camping at Silver Strand State Beach

-There are 136 campsites and they are for self-contained vehicles only.
+There are 136 campsites, and they are for self-contained vehicles only.
 Tent camping is not permitted at Silver Strand State Beach.
 All vehicles must be self-contained.
-This means they must have built-in enclosed systems that can hold and store water and tanks that hold and store sewage.
+This means they must have built-in enclosed systems to hold and store water and tanks that hold and store sewage.

-Camping is on the north lot #4.
+Camping is in the north lot #4.
 Spaces 041 to 061 and 081 to 095 are right on the beach.
 Step out of your RV right onto the sand.
-The other four rows of camping spaces are on the parking lot, but just steps from the beach.
+The other four rows of camping spaces are in the parking lot but just steps from the beach.

-Being so close to the San Diego Silver Strand Beach is booked up months in advance for the summer season.
-If you can camp off season you should not have too much of a problem getting a campsite for your RV.
+Being so close to the San Diego, Silver Strand Beach is booked months in advance for the summer season.
+If you can camp off-season, you should not have too much of a problem getting a campsite for your RV.

-You can also keep checking Reserve America for cancellations or just go for the day and enjoy.
-Camping spots can be reserved up to seven months in advance so plan on making summer reservations around Christmas.
+You can also keep checking Reserve America for cancellations or go for the day and enjoy.
+Camping spots can be reserved up to seven months in advance, so plan on making summer reservations around Christmas.